razerk/Android-Netrunner-Lite-OCTGN/README.md

-﻿Android:Netrunner LCG plugin for OCTGN
+﻿Android:Netrunner LCG Lite plugin for OCTGN
 =========================
 Android: Netrunner is an asymmetrical cyberpunk Card Game for two players made by Fantasy Flight Games.